 About Claire Scobie

-Sydney based, Claire is an award-winning author and business journalist who understands how the power of story can change minds.
-A writing mentor, speaker and facilitator, she helps leaders discover their authentic voice and unlocks the human stories within organisations to foster unity.
+Sydney based Claire is an award-winning author and business journalist who helps leaders discover their authentic voice and unlocks the human stories within ASX-listed companies, arts bodies and Indigenous agencies to foster unity and transform culture.